5 Ways to Finance Your Solar System

 Looking to make a smart financial investment?
 Wish you could lower your rising electric bill?
 Want to make a positive impact on the environment?
 Then solar is the right move for you.

 No matter what your reason, there’s never been a better time to go solar than now.
-From lender financing, to panel efficiency— virtually every aspect of the solar industry has been revolutionized over the course of the last decade, and Solar Negotiators, founded in 2009, has been part of that revolution every step of the way.
-As we continue to improve and evolve the services we provide we make sure the average homeowner is able to afford them.
+From lender financing to panel efficiency— virtually every aspect of the solar industry has been revolutionized over the course of the last decade, and Solar Negotiators, founded in 2009, has been part of that revolution every step of the way.

 Overview of Solar Loans

 Solar is one of the best financial investments you can make, especially if you purchase your system outright.
 Homeowners can often receive 40% of their investment back within the first year.
 This is accomplished when they couple the 26% Federal Solar Investment Tax Credit (ITC) with the year-one energy cost offset.
 Most solar purchases have a return on investment of about 4-7 years.
 After this, the savings accrue exponentially for the lifetime of the system.
 Apart from luck with high-risk investments, there are few opportunities in today’s market that can offer this kind of financial return.

 Financing your solar system with a solar loan allows you to own an asset that generates significant financial value.